avitaker/Popular-Movies-Avinash-David/README.md

 # Popular-Movies-Avinash-David
 Solution to Popular Movies project for Udacity Android nanodegree.
-I built this app from scratch and added features like responsive UI, movie review sorting options and local storage of favorite reviews.
+I built this app from scratch and added features like responsive UI, movie review sorting options and local storage of favorite reviews

 ## Features
 - View popular movie reviews, sort reviews by most popular, highest rated or most rated with adjustable levels of popularity.